timeshift92/hasura-orm/README.md

       .paginate(5, 0)
       .paginate(5, 0)
       .query()
 ```

-!!! note the provider can be anything but I use my own as an example
+!!! note the provider can be anything but I use my own as an example.

-# api
+## api

-api is in the docs folder, and so you can always see the source
+api is in the docs folder, and so you can always see the source.